 Pennsylvania's Critical Infrastructure

-An imporant step in ensuring that Pennsylvania's critical infrastructure is protected, is simply to identify all of our critical infrastructure sites.
-Each state determines its own criteria for what it considers critical, and Governor's Office of Homeland Security (GOHS) works with representatives from various state departments and agencies to define these criteria.
-In turn, the GOHS works with industry stakeholders and facility owners across the state to identify our critical infrastructure and key resources.
+An imporant step to protect Pennsylvania's critical infrastructure is to identify our CI sites.
+The Governor's Office of Homeland Security (GOHS) works with various state departments and agencies to define what is CI.
+The GOHS works with PA industry stakeholders and owners to identify our CI and key resources.

 Protected Critical Infrastructure Information (PCII)